- What Is It?

 Overactive bladder is typically caused by early, uncontrolled contraction (spasms) of the bladder muscle (detrusor muscle), resulting in an urge to urinate.
 Overactive bladder is primarily a problem of the nerves and muscles of the bladder that allow for early contraction during the normal relaxation phase of bladder filling.
 The bladder's contraction in response to filling with urine is one the steps in the normal process of urination.
 The contraction and relaxation of the detrusor muscle is regulated by the nervous system.
 Approximately 300 cc of urine in the bladder can signal the nervous to trigger muscles of the bladder to coordinate urination.
 Voluntary control of the sphincter muscles at the opening of the bladder can hold the urine in the bladder for longer.
 Up to 600 cc of urine can be contained in a normal adult bladder.
 For those with OAB, the bladder capacity is typically low (< 200cc).

 Overactive bladder typically results from inappropriate contraction of the detrusor muscle regardless of the amount of urine.
-This could result from problems of the nervous system or other causes.
+The most common form of OAB is idiopathic, where the exact cause is not known.
+However, OAB can result from problems of the nervous system.

 The common abnormalities of the nervous system that cause overactive bladder are